theghall/odin-flickr/README.md

 ### Working to complete Odin project, backfilling anything that was not covered in the Hartl tutorial or in developing Your Family UTube

 #### Demonstrates use of third party API.
-Access flickr API via flickraw gem.y
+Access flickr API via flickraw gem